 About Metabolic Syndrome (Syndrome X)

-• High blood pressure (130/80 mmHg or above)
+• High blood pressure (systolic ≥130 mmHg and/or diastolic ≥85 mmHg, or use of antihypertensive medication)

 • High fasting blood sugar (100 mg/dL or above)